nhscc/problem-statements/2019/elections/bdpa-elections-part-1.md

 that large set.

 A Google search result (which has multiple pages) is a good example of pagination.
-Facebook's infinity-scroll feature is another good example.
+Facebook's infinite scroll feature is another good example.

 ## Requirement 11

-**When voting in an election, a voter <span style="text-decoration: underline">must rank all choices</span> in order of preference.
+**When voting in an election, a voter must rank all choices in order of preference.
 When an election closes, the winner is determined via Instant-Runoff Voting.**

 When an eligible voter votes in an
 [Instant-Runoff Voting](https://courses.lumenlearning.com/waymakermath4libarts/chapter/instant-runoff-voting)